Luis Garavito: Carlos Alberto

 In the early 1990s, Garavito would approach 10-year-old Carlos Alberto in the Circasia sector of Quindío.
 Offering him gifts and 200 pesos in exchange for work, Garavito led Carlos to the Alto de la Taza where he amicably spoke with the child.
 Upon reaching a secluded hill spot, Garavito placed a knife at Carlos' throat before proceeding to bind, rape, and torture him.
 After doing so, Garavito asked Carlos whether he enjoyed it.
 Humiliated and fearful of Garavito, Carlos stated that he liked it, prompting Garavito to leave after stating, "See you next week.
 That's how I like it, that you [also] like it."

-Brand Ferney Bernal Álvarez
+Brand Bernal

-Brand Ferney Bernal Álvarez was a 16-year-old youth who worked with his father in the rooster fighting business in the 1990s.
-While Bernal Álvarez tended to roosters in the cockpit, Garavito took him to a secluded spot by threatening him with a knife.
-He then proceeded to bind, sexually assault and torture Bernal Álvarez, with methods ranging from stabbing Bernal Álvarez seven times with a screwdriver as he raped him, to beating the youth until weak.
-Bernal Álvarez broke free from his restraints and fled from Garavito.
+Brand Ferney Bernal Álvarez was a 16-year-old youth who worked with his father in the cockfighting business in the 1990s.
+While Bernal tended to roosters in the cockpit, Garavito took him to a secluded spot by threatening him with a knife.
+He then proceeded to bind, sexually assault and torture Bernal, with methods ranging from stabbing Bernal seven times with a screwdriver as he raped him, to beating the youth until weak.
+Bernal broke free from his restraints and fled from Garavito.